 It took approximately sixteen hours for the jury in the trial of George Zimmerman to arrive at the verdict that acquitted him of all charges related to his having killed Trayvon Martin.
-This stunning demolition of the concept of “justice for all” has a sad and macabre “Groundhog Day” quality to it as American history reeks from the tradition of black men (and women) being killed without criminal consequence for the killers.
+This stunning demolition of the concept of “justice for all” has a sad and macabre “Groundhog Day” quality to it as American history reeks with the stench of the tradition of black men and women being killed without criminal consequences for the killers.

-Conscientious black parents in this country give their children American Survival lessons at a very early age lest they run afoul of the third rail of racism that lies hidden just below the surface in these United States.
+Conscientious black parents in this country give their children American Survival lessons at a very early age lest they run afoul of the third rail of racism that lies hidden just below the surface all throughout these United States.
 The Zimmerman verdict provided yet another mandatory teachable moment.
-Ever since it took the jury of five white women and a Latina determined that the killing of Trayvon Martin did not warrant any punishment whatsoever, it has been important to think about twelve lessons that black parents will be teaching their children until they can recite it by rote:
+Ever since the jury of five white women and a Latina determined that the killing of Trayvon Martin did not warrant any punishment whatsoever, it has been important to think about twelve lessons that black parents need to be teaching their children until they can recite it by rote:

 - For over two hundred years it was impossible for a white person to be arrested, much less convicted for killing a black person in the American South.

 - For over one hundred years after the Civil War black men and women were routinely lynched by white terrorists.
 These lynchings took place not only in the South but in places like Indiana and New York’s Long Island.
-Records do not indicate that any white person ever faced legal consequence as a result of this terrorist activity.
+Records do not indicate that any white person ever faced legal consequences as a result of participating in this terrorist activity.